asleepinglion/ouro/README.md

-#SuperJS - Super Extendable Framework for Rapid API Development.
+#Ouro - Super Extendable Framework for Rapid API Development.

-> **Disclaimer:** SuperJS is under heavy development at the moment, and breaking changes are likely.
+> **Disclaimer:** Ouro is under heavy development at the moment, and breaking changes are likely.